K-Felk/trafficAPI/README.md

 ### Requesting modes and Averages

-The API will calculate averages and counts of the number of times a traffic levels was entered for a specific area.
-Requests for tht data should be directed to the following endpoint:
+The API will calculate averages and counts of the number of times a traffic level was entered for a specific area.
+Requests for that data should be directed to the following endpoint:

 /trafficapi/calculate